RMT-KD: Random Matrix Theoretic Causal Knowledge Distillation: RMT-KD: Methodology

 Overall, the loop scales as $\mathcal{O}(Ld^3)$ for $L$ layers, dominated by decompositions that parallelize well on GPUs.
 Unlike iterative pruning, which requires repeated masks and sparse kernels, RMT-KD preserves dense tensors and hardware efficiency.
 The cubic cost remains tractable as only a few layers are reduced per iteration, with gains compounding across layers.
 The method thus applies to both backbones (ResNet-50) and transformers (BERT-base), and can extend to billion-parameter LLMs via block-wise decomposition or randomized eigensolvers.

 \textbf{Experimental Setup:} We trained all models from scratch: a 12-layer Transformer identical to BERT-base (139M parameters), its 6-layer TinyBERT counterpart (44M), and ResNet-50 (23M).
 Experiments ran on a single NVIDIA RTX~6000 GPU with CUDA, with GPU power measured using vendor tools.
-Datasets followed standard splits: GLUE and AG News for language tasks, and CIFAR-10 for vision.
-Tokenization and preprocessing adhered to best practices.
+Datasets followed standard splits, preprocessing and tokenization: GLUE for language tasks, and CIFAR-10 for vision.
+For BERT, reported results on GLUE refer to the average performance across SST-2, QQP, and QNLI datasets.

 \textbf{\textit{Why RMT-based Model Distillation is Theoretically Justified}} Although embeddings from large language and vision–language models are generated by deterministic networks, their covariance structures in high dimensions exhibit statistical regularities that can be described by RMT \cite{zumbach2011empirical}.
 The eigenvalue spectrum of empirical covariance matrices typically consists of a \textit{bulk}, following the MP distribution, and a few isolated \textit{spikes} corresponding to structured, task-relevant signals.
 This separation provides a principled criterion for distinguishing meaningful representations from random variations which forms the basis of our method.